crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Server URL: http://nexus:8081
 Create a credentials user/password  admin/admin123 ID: nexuslogin
 Check with a Test Connection
+and then Apply and save
 Create a job, freestyle as hello_world_nexus
 Go to Build, select copy artifacts from another project
+add an another build, Nexus Repository Manage Publisher
+Nexus instances:  Nexus
+Nexus Repo: Release
+add Package maven
+Group and artifact are coming from your project pom.xml
+Version: 1.00
+Packaging: war
+Add artifact Path:
+File Path:  webapp/target/webapp.war
+Apply and Save
+Build Now
+And check in Nexus http://<your_ip>:18081/
+Login admin and admin123
+Select in the left  Repositories, click on release and browser down to find your war file